 Civil Service and Personnel department maintains all employee personnel records and coordinates the hiring process for new employees.
 It administers Civil Service examinations and is also responsible for the City of Hamilton School District coordination in matters of Civil Service.

-The Division of Economic Development is dedicated to promoting the growth and development of Hamilton's business community.
+Economic Development department is dedicated to promoting the growth and development of Hamilton's business community.

 The Finance Department is responsible for the administration of the financial affairs of the City.
 There are several areas under the Finance Department’s direct supervision including Purchasing, Income tax, Accounting & the Treasury.

 The City of Hamilton Health Department focuses on providing quality healthcare services and support to residents of the community.